sverweij/upem/README.md

 ## Alternatives
 - [npm-check-updates](https://github.com/tjunnone/npm-check-updates) - use that if you
-  need something more feature rich and less opinionated.
+  need something more feature rich and less opinionated and don't mind the outdated (/ insecure) dependencies.
+- [npm-check](https://github.com/dylang/npm-check) - never used but has a lot of stars & downloads, so probably legit.
+Feature rich.
 - Cloud services (like [greenkeeper](https://greenkeeper.io) and
   [renovate](https://renovatebot.com)) will be happy to do this trivial task for you as well.